matt-erhart/CodeExperiments/micro.md

-resize

 ---

-each element emits on move/resize or ... text under resize - padding - hover border tooltip

-nesting -> track nesting in context var stay in bounds where in the el -> resize
+let css figure out the first size text under hover border tooltip nesting -> track nesting in context var stay in bounds where in the el -> resize